 Gulmarg (Jammu Kashmir)

 When someone mentions about snowfall in India, the tranquil hill station of Gulmarg comes to mind.
-With snow laden alpine mountain trees, a refreshing environment and some of the most stunning flowers, winter time in Gulmarg seems nothing less than a winter wonderland.
-The refreshing ambience and rejuvenating air, Gulmarg also offers some of the most brilliant and stark views of the snow covered land.
-Winter time in Gulmarg is also the perfect opportunity to indulge in some fascinating, thrilling and fun packed snow related adventure sports like skiing, snow trailing and also experiencing Asia’s largest and the world’s second largest cable car project.
+With snow laden alpine mountain trees, a refreshing environment and some of the most stunning flowers, wintertime in Gulmarg seems nothing less than a winter wonderland.
+The refreshing ambiance and rejuvenating air, Gulmarg also offers some of the most brilliant and stark views of the snow-covered land.
+Wintertime in Gulmarg is also the perfect opportunity to indulge in some fascinating, thrilling and fun-packed snow-related adventure sports like skiing, snow trailing and also experiencing Asia’s largest and the world’s second-largest cable car project.